jcausey-astate/quarto-exam-typst/_extensions/exam/exam-template.typ

   v(0.1in)

-  // Instructions (always render in full width, regardless of exam-question-display) if not noinstructions {
+  // Instructions (always render in full width, regardless of exam-question-layout) if not noinstructions {
     let instr = if instructions != "" {
       instructions